 Again, no response so he stepped closer; as he did the beautiful woman turned, her flowing robes following like the fog that surrounded the area and walked through the massive oak doors and disappeared.

 Petro was no fool, nor was he afraid, his first thought was of some mischief so he ran toward the door and tried to open it, it was locked.
 He quickly removed his key and opened the doors only to see the same woman standing next to a bedroom door on the far side of the courtyard.
 Again as he stepped closer she disappeared.

-Without pause Petro rapped on the window to Don Eduardo’s window and recounted with breathless urgency the events of the past few minutes.
+Without pause, Petro rapped on Don Eduardo’s window and in seconds recounted with breathless urgency the events of the past few minutes.
 They both made their way toward the bedroom door and opened it, Petro expecting to see what he had seen before, Don Eduardo not knowing what to expect.